ANL-CESAR/SimpleMOC-kernel/README.txt

 - Xeon Phi
 - NVIDIA Tesla GPU

-Both the CPU and Phi code is available in the master branch of the repository.
+Both the CPU and Phi codes are available in the master branch of the repository.
+To enable Phi support, simply set the "MIC" flag in the makefile to yes.
 In order to run on the GPU code, you must checkout the "cuda" branch of the repository using the following command while inside the SimpleMOC-kernel folder via git:

 >$ git checkout cuda